 Motorcycles are available to rent at hundreds of locations across the United States.
 You can work with traditional rental companies or bike manufacturers.
 Harley-Davidson provides several locations across the country where you can rent a bike for fun.

 Some companies rent gear to go with the motorcycle, while others expect riders to bring what they need.

-Before you proceed with renting a motorcycle in the USA, it helps to check the weather.
+Before you rent a motorcycle in the USA, it helps to check the weather.
 It’s not as much fun to ride in the rain or the snow, and wind protection might be necessary for some locations.